jakobzhao/geog371/lectures/lec04/readme.md

 ### 2.1 Basemaps

 **A basemap provides geographic context for your map.** In other words, it is usually not the main reason people look at your map, but your map would be difficult to interpret without it.
-The most common basemaps you've used online are vector road maps and remotely sensed imagery.
+The most common base maps you've used online are vector road maps and remotely sensed imagery.

 Although a basemap may consist of many sublayers (such as roads, lakes, buildings, and so forth), these are often fused together into a rasterized set of tiled images and treated as a single layer in your web map.
 These tiled maps consist of often thousands or millions of predrawn images that are saved on the server and passed out to web browsers as people pan around the map.
 In the upcoming lectures on GeoServer will explain tiled maps in greater depth and give you a chance to make your own.